sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 Therule for arriving, when the approximate and the accurate measures of an area are known, at the equilateral triangle and also at the diameter of the circle, having those sameapproximate and accurate measures (for their area) :-

-[168 1/2](# "For the approximate and accurate values of an equilateral trianglesee rulesia stanzas 7 and 50 of this chapter.").
+168 1/2[^253].
 That which happens to be the square root of the square root of the difference between the squares of the (approximate measure and of the accurate measure of the given) area is to bemultiplied by *two*.
 The result is the measure of the side in the (required) equilateral triangle.
 It is also the measure of the diameter of the (required) regular circle.

+[^253]: "For the approximate and accurate values of an equilateral trianglesee rulesia stanzas 7 and 50 of this chapter."